joseph-flinn/site/frontend/posts/e2m-st-new-devops-perspective.md

 bottleneck.
 Removing the global bottleneck is the only way to increase flow through the value stream.
 Improving processes upstream of the bottleneck only achieves more flow getting caught in the bottleneck.
-Improving processes downstream of the bottleneck achieves higher performance on the work once it gets there, but the bottleneck is still delivering the same amount of work as previous.
+Improving processes downstream of the bottleneck achieves higher performance on the work once it gets there, but the bottleneck is still delivering the same amount of work as before.

-> Whenever one factor ceases to be limiting, growth occurs and the growth itself change the relative
+> Whenever one factor ceases to be limiting, growth occurs and the growth itself changes the relative
 > scarcity of factors until another becomes limiting.
 To shift attention from the abundant factors
 > to the next potential limiting factor is to gain real understanding of, and control over, the
 > growth process (p.
 103).